mstrelan/hux-rector/README.md

  * [ ] Other hux attributes

 Core expects hooks to exist in the `Hook` namespace, but hux expects `Hooks`.
-The rector does not yet update the namespace.
+The rector does not move the class, but it does change the namespace.
 If hux is still required, such as to support Alter hooks, hux will need to be configured to look at the core namespace.
+Once the rector is complete, classes must be moved to the correct directory.

 ## Usage